nerdfiles/hypermedia-orientation/index.md

 # Hypermedia in Nouns and Verbs

 We already understand the concept of "action" at the protocol level.
-We want "action" to live along side the intertextual plane of consistency of the hypertext.
+We want " action" to live along side the intertextual plane of consistency of the hypertext.
 Before moving on, a user agent may analyze the given document for clues as to what to do next.
 At every link relation is a "stored action" (or "potential action") ready to fire.
 Why should the user agent choose it over some other by a sequential order?
 In the manner of HTML's norms, whatever `[rel]` chosen conforms to a pre-established harmony, if you will, that says "prefetch" fires before "stylesheet," etc.

 # Hypermedia in Nouns and Verbs

 However, we want the opportunity to distribute and decentralize the expression of relata-specificity and leave "meaning" to whomever runs the repsonse to the request (expression): it could be one head, or a massively coordinated soup of stars and spokes, everywhere between a completing, concluding, deducing or emerging compute.

 Or, we might say: let's make meaning programmable!
 Programmable semantics?!
 Programmable semantic web!!

 # Think IFTTT for CRISPR